Pamphlett/Segregator/README.md

 ----

 ### Test on different datasets
-* #### Toy example on KITTI
+* #### A toy example on KITTI
 We include two distant scans (frame 0 and 4413), as well as their corresponding semantic masks, from [KITTI](https://www.cvlibs.net/datasets/kitti/) dataset sequence 00.
 Please run the following lines in the catkin workspace to reproduce the figure above:
 ```
 source devel/setup.bash
 roslaunch segregator run_segregator.launch
 ```
 * #### On other/self-collected dataset
 Generally, apart from the pointcloud file itself, per-point semantic label is also needed to make Segregator work.
-We recommend using [SPVNAS](https://github.com/mit-han-lab/spvnas/blob/master/README.md#news) (the most accurate), [Rangenet](https://github.com/PRBonn/rangenet_lib) or [SalsaNext](https://github.com/TiagoCortinhal/SalsaNext) (far more computationally efficient, range image-based methods with a bit segmentation quality drop) to generate these labels.
+We recommend using [SPVNAS](https://github.com/mit-han-lab/spvnas/blob/master/README.md#news) (the most accurate), [Rangenet](https://github.com/PRBonn/rangenet_lib) or [SalsaNext](https://github.com/TiagoCortinhal/SalsaNext) (far more computationally efficient, range image-based methods with noticable segmentation performance drop) to generate these labels.

 ----
 ### Illustration of registration results